Apply for funding

 2. Your application will be reviewed at the next soonest IAA Project Management Board (PMB) review meeting

-3. You will then be notified whether your application has been successful/further feedback/rejected (~1 week response time)
+3. Following the PMB meeting, you will be notified whether your application has been successful/further feedback/rejected.

 1. Successful: you will be provided with a cost code to track your expenditure